Arziel1992/Z-S-Overview-Pack/README.md

 If you're familiar with SaraShawa, it shouldn't take too long to adjust to the changes.

 ##### New features include:
-- Choice of Full-Size or Compact 6- or 8-Tab Layouts that can be swapped at any time without reloading the entire pack.
+- Choice of Full-Size or Compact 6-Tab Layouts that can be swapped at any time without reloading the entire pack.
 - Modular Setup: Load the Preset Packs you need, not the ones you don't.
 - New presets, including dedicated Faction Warfare and Incursion presets.
 - [Color-coded presets by category for improved ease of selection.](http://prntscr.com/br0kp1)